 Once I downloaded the .ISO installer I uploaded it to a shared directory on my QNAP TS-251 where I store all of my .ISO files.

-Note: I choose the settings above because I wanted to compare the performance to the virtual machine to my pfsense SG-220 hardware appliance.
+Note: I choose the settings above because I wanted to compare the performance to the virtual machine to my pfsense SG-2220 hardware appliance.
 The SG-220 has an Intel “Rangeley” Atom C2338 1.7 Ghz CPU with 2GB DDR3L RAM.
-Depending on your use, you may be able to use fewer resources.
+Depending on the use case, you may be able reduce CPU and Memory resources.

 When creating a New Custom VM you can only select a single Network and it doesn’t allow you to select the Device Model.
 After creating the virtual machine immediately go to Virtual Machine Settings.
 Choose Add Device and make sure that this Network Adapter 2 Mode is Virtual Switch 2 and the Device Model is Virtual Gigabit Ethernet (VM Driver Required)